How to Stop Snoring?

 If you or your partner snore, the best solution is to come in for a comprehensive exam to get to the root cause of your snoring.
 Snoring can be caused by blockage at any combination of three levels in the airway; the nose, the palate and the tongue.
-We can’t decipher the culprit without an exam.
-In the mean time there are a few things you can do to help with snoring issues.
+We can’t decipher the culprit without an exam, but here are a few other ways to help stop snoring.

 - Sleep on your side instead of your back